terezatodova/Blender-HumanoidCharacter/README.md

-# Blender-HumanoidCharacter
+# Blender_Humanoid_Character
-A humanoid character sculpted from scratch in blender - VV036 3D Character Modelling, MUNI
+A humanoid character sculpted from scratch in blender.
+This project was a homework for the subject VV036 3D Character Modelling on Masaryk University.